Guidance Note on Identification of Advertisements

 This is likely to be an advertisement.
 The radio broadcaster has included obvious information such as ‘phone now or go to our Facebook page’.
 This is likely to be sufficient for the audience to know this is an advertisement.

-Example 3: A TV home improvements show has a section where the presenter talks about the features and benefits of a building product.
+A TV home improvement show has a section where the presenter talks about the features and benefits of a building product.
 The script has been provided by the advertiser and the producer of the show is contractually required to deliver the script.
 The advertiser has paid for the product to be featured.

 Whilst the event was sponsored by the brand, there is no control over the content which may be provided by the journalists.
 They can write and publish their own independent content.
 Each journalist’s published content would not likely be considered advertising.